 Read more about Giverny day trip from Paris.

-15 – Count the trophies at the Parc Des Princes
+15 – Cheer on PSG and count the trophies at Parc Des Princes

 Read more about PSG experience stadium tour tickets.

-16 – Explore the city with a hop-on hop-off bus tour
+16 – Tick off the city’s highlights with a hop-on hop-off bus tour

 Read more about Paris hop-on hop-off bus tours.

-17 – Glide through Paris’ narrow lanes on a Segway tour
+17 – Glide through Paris’ laneways on a Segway tour

 Although Paris is synonymous with fine art, the city has a bustling bohemian street art scene too!